QuACK: Accelerating Gradient-Based Quantum Optimization with Koopman Operator Learning

 \subsection{Complexity and Speedup Analysis}

-To achieve a certain target loss $\mathcal{L}_{\mathrm{target}}$ near convergence, the traditional gradient-based optimizer as a baseline takes $T_{{b}}$ gradient steps To achieve the same $\mathcal{L}_{\mathrm{target}}$, QuACK takes $T_{{Q, t}} = T_{{Q, 1}} + T_{{Q, 2}}$ steps where $T_{{Q, 1}}$ ($T_{{Q, 2}}$) are the total numbers of $\mathrm{QuACK}$ training (prediction) steps.
+To achieve a certain target loss $\mathcal{L}_{\mathrm{target}}$ near convergence, the traditional gradient-based optimizer as a baseline takes $T_{{b}}$ gradient steps.
+To achieve the same $\mathcal{L}_{\mathrm{target}}$, QuACK takes $T_{{Q, t}} = T_{{Q, 1}} + T_{{Q, 2}}$ steps where $T_{{Q, 1}}$ ($T_{{Q, 2}}$) are the total numbers of $\mathrm{QuACK}$ training (prediction) steps.
 We denote the ratio between the computational costs of the baseline and QuACK as $s$, which serves as the speedup ratio from QuACK.
+Our definition of speedup has some difference with the speedup defined in Ref.~\citep{dogra2020optimizing} although shares a similar spirit.
 In gradient-based optimization, the computational costs of each step of QuACK training and prediction are different, with their ratio defined as $f(p)$ where $p := n_{\mathrm{params}}$.
 In general, $f(p)$ is $\Omega (p)$ since only QuACK training, not prediction, involves gradient steps. \begin{theorem} With a baseline gradient-method, the speedup ratio $s$ is in the following range